Informative Goodness-of-Fit for Multivariate Distributions: Estimation

 \emph{\textbf{Example I.}} In direct searches for dark matter, the dominant background sources are neutron recoils which may produce signals mimicking those expected from dark matter candidates \citep[e.g.,][]{westerdale}.
 As a toy example, suppose we are interested in assessing the validity of a given distribution for the nuclear recoil background specified over the energy region $\mathcal{X}=[5,20]KeVnr\times[0,17]KeVnr$.
 Each observations in $\mathcal{X}$ corresponds to the scintillation of photons ($X_1$) and ionization electrons ($X_2$) \citep[e.g.,][]{aprile}.
 The hypothesized background distribution, $G_{X_1X_1}$, is that of a truncated bivariate normal with mean vector $(12,8)$, variances $8$ and $12$ and covariance $2$.
 Moreover, suppose that one additional background source is present.
 The latter is also a bivariate normal with the same mean vector, variances $4$ and $20$ and covariance $5$.
-Thus, the true model, $F_{X_1X_1}$, involves a mixture of two, overlapping truncated bivariate Gaussians with mixture parameter $0.15$.
+Thus, the true model, $F_{X_1X_2}$, involves a mixture of two, overlapping truncated bivariate Gaussians with mixture parameter $0.15$.
 In order to estimate the likelihood ratio, set $G_1=G_{X_1}(x_1)$ and $G_2=G_{X_2|X_1}$.
 The estimated likelihood ratio, obtained over a sample of $n=5,000$, is shown in the right panel of Figure \ref{fig1}, whereas the left panel shows the true likelihood ratio.
-A closed form expression for the estimate shown on the right panel is given in equation \ref{LR1} in the Supplementary Material.

-While the estimate obtained recovers the main departures from uniformity, the contours highlight that the estimator is rather noisy.
+A closed form expression for the estimate shown on the right panel is given in equation (S.34) in the Supplementary Material.
+The estimate obtained recovers the main departures from uniformity.
+Specifically, the second mixture component contributing to $F_{X_1X_2}$ leads the an inflation of the variance of $X_2$; as a result, $F_{X_1X_2}$ exhibits higher tails than $G_{X_1X_2}$ in the direction of the first eigenvector.
+Such departure becomes more and more prominent when moving from the center of the distribution towards the truncation points $X_2=0$ and $X_2=17$.
+Finally, the contours of $\widehat{d}(\bm{u})$ highlight that the estimator is rather noisy.
 Therefore, it is important to investigate the properties of \eqref{jcd_est} to assess the significance of the deviations observed.